Tight Hips

 Scissor Legs

-Taking a “scissor position” of the legs will help us to connect with the sensation of activating the hip flexors, but it’s the pulsing of the two legs that will build more heat and stimulation of the muscles.
+Scissoring the legs will help us connect with the sensation of activating the hip flexors, but it’s the pulsing of the legs that builds more heat and stimulation of the muscles.

 Happy Baby Pose Without Hands

-Once again, we are in deep hip flexion.
-Of course, it’s more than just drawing the legs in closely.
-Being intentional about actively pulling the feet in as if we are holding them with our hands, while pushing the knees out is what will produce the activation of the adductor muscles.
+Once again, we are in deep hip flexion, but it’s about more than just drawing the legs in close.
+Being intentional about actively pulling the feet in, as if we were holding them with our hands, while pushing the knees out is what produces the activation of the adductor muscles.

 200 Hour Online Teacher Training Certification